kayx23/trakydeng.ca/content/blogs/2023-06-18--forwarded.md

 This blog explains how similar and different the two HTTP headers are.

 ## Comparisons

-Both `Forwarded` and `X-Forwarded-For` are HTTP header fields used to track the IP address of the client making a request to a server.
+Both `Forwarded` and `X-Forwarded-For` are HTTP header fields used to indicate the IP address of the original client and the route that a request took when forwarded across multiple proxy servers.

 The `X-Forwarded-For` header emerged earlier.
 As the prefix `X-` indicates, it is not an official standard.
 The field contains a comma-separated list of IP addresses, where the leftmost IP address is the original client IP address and the following are IP addresses of the proxy servers that a request has been proxied through.
 The general format of the field is: